Azure/azure-sphere-gallery/README.md

 ## Using the samples and designs

-See the [Azure Sphere Getting Started](https://www.microsoft.com/en-us/azure-sphere/get-started) for background on Azure Sphere.
+See the [Azure Sphere Getting Started](https://www.microsoft.com/en-us/azure-sphere/get-started) page for background on Azure Sphere.

 Each sample/hardware design will include instructions in the readme for any system requirements, maintenance expectations, who to contact for support, and the amount of testing completed.